dr-natetorious/TIM-7101-Statistics/Section_2_Designing_Experiments/Week3_Design/Readings/README.md

 The objective of an experiment is to measure the `differences` between IV and DV variables.
 This result comes from `both the conditionals and correlations` of the values.
 Researchers need to use `inferential statistics` to quantify how relable are the results, and therefore how `generalizable`.

 ![significant_test.png](significant_test.png)

+> To call our results statistically significant does not necessarily mean that they have much psychological importance.
+Likewise, results that are not statistically significant may yet be psychologically informative.
+Significance, in this context, is a statistical concept.
+It tells us something about the statistical nature of our data.
+The psychological importance of a set of findings, whether statistically significant or not, remains to be established.

+## 12: Statistics: effect size and power

+After performing an experiment and measuring the statistical significance, a decision process needs to accept or reject the null hypothesis.
+Instead of approaching this problem as a binary true/false, it is often better to ask `how big of an effect exists`.
+This alternative perspective is critical because statistical results are more commonly points on a continuous range.

+### How do I measure effect size

+> For many years psychologists tended to ignore the issue of effect size and concentrated on whether or not an effect or a relationship was statistically significant.
+One psychologist in particular – Jacob Cohen – has been especially influential in making psychologists think more about the size of the effects that we report.

+Effect size can be measured in standard deviation.
+One of the advantages of this is that we can then compare effect sizes across different experiments.

+### How do I measure power

+> [P]ower is the capacity of our study to detect this.
+That is, power is the probability of not making a type II error, of not failing to find a difference that is actually out there in the psychological universe.
+The power of a statistical test is its capacity to correctly reject the null hypothes.
+> [...]
+Experiments vary in power.
+The more powerful the experiment is, the smaller are the effects it can detect.
+In this way, experiments to psychologists are like telescopes to astronomers.
+Very powerful telescopes can see even dim and distant stars.
+Likewise, very powerful experiments can detect even tiny effects of the IV on the DV.
+Lowpower experiments are like low-power telescopes.

+### How do I increase power

+There are several knobs available to the research team.
+Depending on the specific-experiment, one aspect is typically more practical than another.

+- Targeting a difference significance level
+- Using one-tailed tests
+- Employing parametric tests
+- Increasing participants

+### How do I report results

+> In the results you can do the following, as I advised in Chapter 4:

+1. Whenever possible, report the exact probabilities associated with the obtained values of your statistic, whether these are statistically significant or not.
+2. Where appropriate, report standard deviations as well as means in tables of descriptive statistics.
+3. If you know how, report appropriate confidence intervals such as the 95 percent confidence intervals around the mean, or for a difference between two means.
+You can do this regardless of whether or not the effects are statistically significant.

+### Are statistical significance and effect the same thing

+> One thing to avoid at all costs – especially in the discussion – is to confuse statistical significance with the size of the effect.
+If the experiment or study is powerful enough, any difference between your conditions will be statistically significant, no matter how small it is numerically and trivial it is psychologically.
+(Many of you realize this intuitively when you write in your reports that “_our findings would have been significant if we had had more participants_”.
+It is precisely because this is inevitably true that – unless you defend it sensibly – this remark tends to evoke the scorn and wrath of your marker.)

+## 13: More advanced experimental design